tawasta/server-tools/mail_blacklist/README.rst

 Mail Blacklist
 ==============

+WARNING!
+Experiemental module.
+Do not use in production!

 * Only allow sending or receiving mail from whitelisted addresses or domains.
 * Block sending or receiving mail from blacklisted addresses or domains